Updated 7th March 2023

 This circular road cycling route starts in Grassington, and heads north up Wharfedale then Littondale to Halton Gill.
 Next comes the climbing, up to Malham Tarn.
 The return to Grassington is via Malham, Kirkby Malham, Airton, Hetton, and Cracoe.

 Starting and finishing at the Yorkshire Dales National Park car park in Grassington, it's 38 miles.
 The hills mean that it's worth rather more than that in terms of time and energy expended.

 This ride sticks to quiet roads for almost all of the route.
 There are lanes lined with dry stone walls, open fells with great views on a clear day, and villages of limestone-built houses typical of the Yorkshire Dales.

 Distance: 38 miles or

 This is a Google map of the route from, and back to, the National Park car park in Grassington:

 The easiest place to park is in the large car park at the Yorkshire Dales National Park Centre on the edge of Grassington.
 If you arrive early, there's no problem finding a space even on a sunny summer weekend.
-The current charge (2017) is £4.50 per day, which hurts me because I'm very mean with my money, but is probably fine for normal people.
-There are loos (another 20p).
+The charge is around £5, which I find painful but is probably fine for normal people.
+There are loos (also paying).